Ellen Taaffe Zwilich

 Ellen Taaffe Zwilich (/teɪf ˈzwɪlɪk/ tayf-_-ZWIL-ik; born April 30, 1939) is an American composer, the first female composer to win the Pulitzer Prize for Music.
 Her early works are marked by atonal exploration, but by the late 1980s, she had shifted to a postmodernist, neoromantic style.
 She has been called "one of America's most frequently played and genuinely popular living composers."
 She was a 1994 inductee into the Florida Artists Hall of Fame.
 Zwilich has served as the Francis Eppes Distinguished Professor at Florida State University.

 Biography

-Ellen Taaffe was born in Miami, Florida, and began her studies as a violinist, earning a bachelor of music from Florida State University in 1960.
+Ellen Taaffe was born in Miami, Florida.
+She began her music studies as a violinist, earning a bachelor of music degree from Florida State University in 1960.
 She moved to New York City to play with the American Symphony Orchestra under Leopold Stokowski.
-She later enrolled at Juilliard, eventually (in 1975) becoming the first woman to earn the degree of doctor of musical arts in composition.
+She later enrolled at Juilliard School, in 1975 becoming the first woman at Juilliard to earn the degree of doctor of musical arts in composition.
 Her teachers included John Boda, Elliott Carter, and Roger Sessions.
 She first came to prominence when Pierre Boulez programmed her Symposium for Orchestra with the Juilliard Symphony Orchestra in 1975.